Price Legibility and Fair Terms

 What good looks like

-- advertised prices are close to real prices
+- advertised prices are close to final prices

 - surprise fee volume falls